graalvm/graal-languages-demos/SECURITY.md

 responsible disclosure of security vulnerabilities helps us ensure the security and privacy of all our users.

-Please do NOT raise a GitHub Issue to report a security vulnerability.
+Please do NOT file a GitHub issue to report a security vulnerability.
 If you believe you have found a security vulnerability, please submit a report to [secalert_us@oracle.com][1] preferably with a proof of concept.
 Please review some additional information on [how to report security vulnerabilities to Oracle][2].